AbdullahAlNaim/node_mongodb/README.md

 # node_mongodb
-learning how to connect node
+learning how to connect node to mongodb